Has COVID-19 Infection Affected Your Muscles And Increased Joint Pain?

 The preliminary diagnosis of knee arthritis starts with a physical examination and an X-ray test.
 In severe cases, the physician may recommend M.R.I.Test for a detailed study of the bones, cartilage, and soft tissues.
 The physician will also recommend a blood test or the synovial fluid examination to diagnose rheumatoid arthritis.

-Treatment for knee arthritis includes both surgical and non-surgical procedures which aim to improve the strength and function of joints by controlling the symptoms and avoid further joint damage.
+Knee osteoarthritis treatment includes both surgical and non-surgical procedures which aim to improve the strength and function of joints by controlling the symptoms and avoid further joint damage.

-Initial treatment includes
+Initial knee osteoarthritis treatment includes:

 A research study published in the journal Arthroscopy revealed that P.R.P. injections were significantly more effective than hyaluronic acid injections by providing long-term pain relief with improved joint function.
 Hyaluronic acid can only lubricate the knee joint, but it cannot treat cartilage loss, unlike P.R.P. therapy [1].